-from the our-patent-system-at-work dept
+from the did-you-hear-the-one-about-the-Japanese-farm-minister? dept

 Since both US presidential candidates have said that they are against TPP -- whether they mean it, is another matter -- the Pacific trade deal has rather dropped off the political radar.
 But the US is not the only country that needs to ratify the deal: most of the other 11 countries participating need to do the same if it is to come into force.
 Because of the size of its economy, the critical one is Japan.
 But something rather strange has just happened: where it looked certain that country would ratify TPP this week, it has now been postponed.
 A story in The Japan Times explains the sequence of events that led up to this surprising twist: